lamba92/kotlin-aws-lambda-runtime-client/README.md

 # Kotlin runtime client for AWS Lambda

-This simple client is intended for replacing the Runtime Interface Clients (RIC) for Java.
+Simple client intended for replacing the Runtime Interface Clients (RIC) for Java.

 The main advantage is to be reflection free to make it easier to compile a native image using GraalVM.